No products in the cart.

 There’s a reason that CBG hasn’t enjoyed the same kind of adoration being given to CBD these last few years: CBG is difficult and expensive to produce.

-To harvest any significant amount of CBG, cannabis breeders and scientists recently revisited the drawing board to figure out how to genetically alter hemp to give us a different cocktail of cannabinoids.
+To harvest any significant amount of CBG, hemp breeders revisited the drawing board to figure out how to genetically alter hemp to produce more novel cannabinoids.

 Early breeding efforts have been somewhat successful, but CBG-specific strains still need some work.
 Whereas CBD hemp strains are large and hearty plants that can grow upwards of eight feet tall, many CBG-dominant strains are smaller and more susceptible to blights like powdery mildew.